sean-otoole/portfolio/README.md

 ## Notable Projects Portfolio
 <br>
-This portfolio showcases a selection of computational biology projects, including finalized and published works as well as ongoing research.
+This portfolio showcases a selection of projects, including finalized and published works as well as ongoing research.
 <br>
 <br>
 <div style="display: flex; align-items: center;">